indiqusdocs/yntraa/docs/Administration/ServicesManagement/CustomCatalogues/AssigningCustomCataloguestoCustomers.md

 7. Once all the desired changes are made, click the **PUBLISH CUSTOM CATALOGUE** button.

 :::note
-If the newly-linked customer is already on any resource creation/purchase page on the Apiculus Cloud Console at the time of publishing the changes, their purchase will fail.
+If the newly-linked customer is already on any resource creation/purchase page on the Yntraa cloud platform at the time of publishing the changes, their purchase will fail.
 :::